Manny Villar: 2010 presidential campaign

 Villar ran in the 2010 presidential election under the Nacionalista Party, with Senator Loren Legarda as his running mate.

 During the campaign, columnist William Esposo claimed that Villar lied in his television commercials and could not have been poor because his younger brother was admitted to FEU Hospital, which he claims was a top hospital at the time and, in 1962, there was no bone marrow transplantation and chemotherapy in the country yet.
 Villar clarified that his brother was admitted as a charity patient because the family was unable to afford treatment.

 Villar lost the election to Benigno Aquino III after placing third with 5,573,835 votes.

 Personal life

 As a junior at the University of the Philippines Diliman, Villar became friends with Cynthia Aguilar, his classmate at the UP College of Business Administration.
 They married at age 25.
 They have three children: Manuel Paolo, Mark, and Camille.
+Villar and Aguilar families are also has a long time friendship with the family of Romeo Jalosjos Sr., fellow politicians and chairman of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.

+Philanthropy

+In 2024, Manuel Villar was recognized in Forbes Asia's Heroes of Philanthropy list for his significant charitable contributions.
+He donated ₱615 million to build a church and school in Bulacan and provided land valued at ₱613 million to the Diocese of Malolos.